MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/aa-cq-cqd-historical-reports.md

 ## Accessing VAAC outside of Power BI

 Any application that can access RESTful web services can use the VAAC API to retrieve historical data.
-In the example below, [Postman](https://www.postman.com/) is used.
+In the following example, [Postman](https://www.postman.com/) is used.

 ### Preparation